DriveTimeBM/BAND-MAID_prime/README.md

 The overlay updates dynamically when switching between videos — no page reload required.
 The overlay goes away in full screen mode.

+It also adds a Search Bar on all Prime videos.
+The Search Bar is at the very bottom so you'll have to scroll down to see it.
+You can search for strings in the title or category (i.e. BTS, okyuji, etc).
+All matches are clickable.

 ---

 ## ⚙️ Installation